 - Date of manufacturing and expiring.

-Rear-facing baby seats last up to one year.
+Rear-facing seats last up to one year.
 The convertible seats together with the combination seats have a shelf life of about three years.
-A booster baby car seat should serve you well for 5 and ten years.
+A booster toddler seat should serve you well for 5 and ten years.
 But with proper maintenance, the seats can serve for much more extended periods.

 How to Fit a Car Seat